Pros and Cons of Moving to Moscow

 - CON: Crowded public transport during rush hour

-As many of the metro stations and trains haven’t changed all their signs to showing both the Cyrillic alphabet and Latin alphabet, it is important that one can read place names in Russian.
 Rush hour on the metro can be unpleasantly full.
+Many of the metro stations and trains haven’t changed all their signs to showing both the Cyrillic alphabet and the Latin alphabet.
+Being able to read place names in Russian is helpful to avoid getting lost in the rush hour chaos.